ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/pipelineUsage.rst

 measurement sets (MSs) for each case.

 The measurement sets that will be created should be named in the configuration file.
-A wildcard %b should be used to represent the beam number in the resulting MSs, since the individual beams will be split into separate files.
+A wildcard %s can be used to represent the scheduling block ID, and %b should be used to represent the beam number in the resulting MSs, since the individual beams will be split into separate files.